 The sports club shall select a representative to attend the Sports Council Meetings.

-The sports club, through its representative has achieved the status of “good stranding” with the sports council and documentation to confirm this is sent to the VP for Clubs and Organizations at least 2 days prior to making the request.
+The sports club, through its representative has achieved the status of “good stranding” with the sports council and documentation to confirm this is sent to the VP for Clubs and Organizations the Friday prior to making the request.

 The sports club has the written approval from the Collegiate Sport Clubs Coordinator authorizing the sports club to present the funding request to Club Senate.